 Track 2 considers how specific substantive provisions have developed from older generation treaties to current designs.
-Newer treaties have been designed in light of litigation experience to better achieve government intents.
+Newer treaties have been designed in light of ISDS experience to better achieve government intent and objectives.
 However, the vast majority of older treaties do not have these features.
 Governments meeting at the OECD are considering whether it would be better if substantive provisions featured in older generation treaties were more similar to recent designs now more consistently adopted, and how a transition could be achieved in a pragmatic way.

-On 10 May 2022, the 2022 OECD Conference on Investment Treaties will address investment treaties and the climate crisis.
-The conference will contribute to ongoing government-led work on investment treaties and climate change at the OECD.
+The next edition of the OECD Conference on Investment Treaties will take place on 11 March 2024.
+The conference contributes to ongoing government-led work on investment treaties and climate change at the OECD.

 Through the Freedom of Investment process, governments develop guidance for open, transparent and non-discriminatory investment policies.
 Unbiased policy monitoring and analysis support accountability and frank and open exchange.

 The OECD FDI Qualities Initiative provides governments with the policies, data and expertise they need to encourage sustainable investment that is greener, promotes quality jobs & upskilling, improves gender equality, and contributes to a more productive and innovative economy.

 The international investment law webpage features a comprehensive library of the OECD’s work on international investment law.

 The OECD Centre for Responsible Business Conduct uses responsible business conduct standards and recommendations to shape government policies and help businesses minimise the adverse impacts of their operations and supply chains, while providing a venue for the resolution of alleged corporate, social, environmental, labour or human rights abuses.